Priest: Mandaeism

 Priests have lineages based on the succession of ganzibria priests who had initiated them.
 Priestly lineages, which are distinct from birth lineages, are typically recorded in the colophons of many Mandaean texts.
 The position is not hereditary, and any Mandaean male who is highly knowledgeable about religious matters is eligible to become a priest.

 Eastern religions

 A Hindu pujari performing the puja rituals in Varanasi, India.

 Hinduism

 A Hindu priest traditionally comes from the Brahmin community.
 Priests are ordained and trained before practicing.
 Their training consists of a precise memorisation of texts in a written or printed form and learning how to pronouciate and recite these texts from a guru.
-There are two types of Hindu priests, pujaris (swamis, yogis, and gurus) and purohitas (pandits).
-A pujari performs rituals in a temple.
-These rituals include bathing the murtis (the statues of the gods/goddesses), performing puja (a ritualistic offering of various items to the gods), and waving a ghee or oil lamp (an offering in light) known in Hinduism as aarti, before the murtis.
-Pujaris are often married.

-A purohita, on the other hand, performs rituals and saṃskāras (sacraments), yajnas (sacrifices) outside the temple.
-There are special purohitas who perform only funeral rites.

-In many cases, a purohita also functions as a pujari.

-While only men have traditionally been ordained as priests, recent developments, such as feminism in India, have led to the opening of training schools for women to become priests.
+While only men have traditionally been ordained as priests, developments including feminism in India have led to the opening of training schools for women to become priests.